anchorblock/object_detection/README.md

 <br>

-## 💡 Panoptic Segemntation Training Pipelines
+## 💡 Panoptic Segmentation Training Pipelines

 This repository supports training the following architectures with the COCO dataset: